Wood End, Kingsbury, Warwickshire: Demographics

 The population, in 2001, for the 002D (Lower Layer Super Output Area), in which Wood End is the only settlement, was 2,205.
 According to the 2001 Census the population of the Hurley and Wood End ward was 3,642.
 Over 99.5% of people (3,550) describe themselves as White British with 89 people from other ethnic groups.
 The village has 1,820 female inhabitants and 1,822 male inhabitants.

 Geology

 The village is 110 m above sea level and is situated on a small hill.
 The Warwickshire Coalfield underlies the village.
 Adjacent to Wood End is Kingsbury Wood, which is semi-ancient woodland in parts, part of the former Forest of Arden.
 Kingsbury Wood has been designated as a Site of Special Scientific Interest.
-It is owned by the Ministry of Defence.
+The adjacent Kingsbury Colliery spoil mound is a Local Wildlife Site.
+Both sites are owned by the Ministry of Defence.
 Mining tracks used to run through Kingsbury Wood, of which there is still evidence.
 A small stream arises (Penmire Brook) in Wood End, next to Glenville Avenue, and flows through the centre of the oldest part of the wood into Kingsbury village and eventually outflows into the River Tame.
 At the lower end of Tamworth Road, a freight line that previously serving the mines at Dordon and Baxterley now serves the rail freight terminal st Birch Coppice Business Park.